-BONN, Germany (Landscapes News) — The first green bond was issued in the Netherlands in 1648 to repair a dike, according to a financial expert.
+BONN, Germany (Landscape News) — The first green bond was issued in the Netherlands in 1648 to repair a dike, according to a financial expert.

 The bond was issued by Stichtse Rijnlanden, a Dutch water board organized to coordinate the interests of multiple stakeholders, including farmers, businesses and civic groups, to prevent the country from being submerged by the sea, Mulder said.

 In the Netherlands, because a large part of the country is below sea level, democratically elected water boards operate at the local level to maintain dikes that prevent flooding.
 The water boards have the power to raise taxes to pay off debt if a project fails, Mulder said.

 “Water boards have raised billions of euros through green bonds, including for climate adaptation,” he said.

 In 2017, the issuance of green bonds to finance sustainable environmental projects exceeded more than $130 billion worldwide.
 However, most green bonds target technology, solar or wind energy projects, and only about 3 percent support landscape or agroforestry projects, Mulder said.